On this page:

 Lessons learned from investigating early outbreaks of COVID-19 in meat and poultry processing facilities can also be applied to inform investigations in and recommendations for other food production and agricultural workplaces.

 A qualified workplace coordinator should be identified who will be responsible for COVID-19 assessment and control planning.
 All workers in the facility should know how to contact the identified coordinator with any COVID-19 concerns.
 Infection control and occupational safety and health plans should apply to anyone entering or working in the plant (e.g., all facility workers, contractors, and others).

 The virus that causes COVID-19 (SARS-CoV-2) is thought to spread mainly from person to person (either between people who are in close contact with one another or through respiratory droplets produced when an infected person coughs, sneezes, or talks).
 People who are not showing symptoms can spread the virus, though people are believed to be the most infectious to others while they are symptomatic.
 It may also be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes.
-This is not thought to be the main way the virus spreads, but we are still learning more about this virus.
+This is not thought to be the main way the virus spreads.

 The work environment inside of processing plants, particularly processing lines and other areas in busy plants where workers have close contact with others, may contribute substantially to their potential exposures.
 The risk of occupational transmission of SARS-CoV-2 depends on several factors, including: